The Mothman Prophecies (film): Plot

 Washington Post columnist John Klein and his wife Mary are involved in a car accident when Mary swerves to avoid a huge, flying, black figure that only she witnesses.
 John survives the crash unscathed, but Mary is hospitalized.
-There she is diagnosed with an unrelated brain tumor and shortly thereafter passes away.
-John discovers her sketchbook of terrifying drawings of a "mothlike" creature with red eyes she drew over and over while hospitalized.
+There she is diagnosed with an unrelated brain tumor and dies shortly thereafter.
+John discovers her sketchbook of terrifying drawings of a "mothlike" creature with red eyes that she drew over and over while hospitalized.

-Two years later, driving in the middle of the night to Richmond, Virginia from Washington, D.C., his car breaks down, and he walks to a nearby house to get help.
+Two years later, driving in the middle of the night to Richmond, Virginia, from Washington, D.C., his car breaks down, and he walks to a nearby house to get help.
 The owner, Gordon Smallwood, reacts violently to John's appearance and holds him at gunpoint.
-Local police officer Connie Mills defuses the situation while Gordon explains that this is the third consecutive night John has knocked on his door at 2:30 AM asking to use the phone.
+Local sheriff Connie Mills defuses the situation while Gordon claims that this is the third consecutive night when John has knocked on his door at 2:30 AM asking to use the phone.
 Connie and John try to make sense of these events.
-John checks in at a local motel and discovers he is in Point Pleasant, West Virginia, hundreds of miles off his route and having travelled the distance impossibly fast.
+John checks in at a local motel and discovers that he is in Point Pleasant, West Virginia, just across the state line of Ohio, hundreds of miles off his route and having travelled the distance impossibly fast.
 He ponders how he ended up so far from his original destination.

-Officer Mills discloses to John that many strange things have been occurring in the past few weeks and that people have reported seeing a large winged creature like a giant moth with red eyes, with some witnesses making drawings of the creature that match Mary's.
-She also tells him about a strange dream she had, in which the words "Wake up, Number 37" were spoken to her as she drifts in open water.
-During a conversation with Gordon, he reveals to John that he has heard voices coming from his sink telling him that, in Denver, "99 will die."
+Connie discloses to John that many strange things have been occurring in the past few weeks and that people have reported seeing a large winged creature like a giant moth with red eyes, with some witnesses making drawings of the creature similar to Mary's.
+She also tells him about a strange dream that she had, in which the words, "Wake up, Number 37," were spoken to her as she drifts in open water.
+During a conversation with Gordon, he reveals to John that he has heard voices coming from his sink, telling him that, in Denver, "99 will die."
 While discussing the day's events at a local diner, John notices that the news is showing the story of an airplane crash in Denver that killed all 99 passengers and crew aboard.

 The next night Gordon frantically explains that the voices in his head emanate from a being named Indrid Cold.
-Later on, Gordon calls John and says that he is standing next to Indrid Cold.
-While John keeps Cold on the line, Officer Mills checks on Gordon.
+Later on, Gordon calls John on the phone and says that he is standing next to Indrid Cold.
+While John keeps Cold on the line, Connie checks on Gordon.
 Cold gives John details about his life that only he knows and John tests Cold with questions that only someone in the same room could answer correctly, which Cold does.
 John is convinced that Cold is a supernatural being.
+Meanwhile, Connie hammers on Gordon's door.
+Gordon answers sleepily and says that he has been in bed for hours.